Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

 Our participants expressed their concerns about AI's reliance on training data.
 They thought most of the existing AI models' performance often relied on large-scale training datasets built with public data.

 First, general AI models might only be trained on public \textit{domain-agnostic data}.
-As a result, several participants worried that the general AI models could fail when dealing with domain problems (P3, P4, P6, P7, P11, P12, P16).
+As a result, seven participants worried that the general AI models could fail when dealing with domain problems (P3, P4, P6, P7, P11, P12, P16).
 Our participants mentioned that some domain-specific data could hardly be collected, processed, and approached due to compliance issues.
 Therefore, most of the commercialized AI systems might not access such data and lack the ability to handle it.

 Second, AI cannot \textit{perform with the latest data} since their training data can be outdated and AI may not have the ability to collect new data.
 P12 expressed his concern that AI trained on outdated data might be useless in his time-sensitive work.
 P9 had a similar concern.
-P17, as a journalist, further pointed out: \begin{displayquote} \textit{``[The top journalists] need to conduct in-depth interviews.
+P17, as a journalist, pointed out: \begin{displayquote} \textit{``[The top journalists] need to conduct in-depth interviews.
 Each interview can last one hour.
 Each article can consist of ten to twenty interviews.
 Then they will organize the viewpoints and write an article with 10,000 words...
 If you do not interview, there will be nothing in the database.
 How could you ask AI to generate?''} \end{displayquote} She thought that AI was greatly limited by its ability to talk with humans and collect first-hand data to write compelling stories.
-P7 also thought he had to collect data for AI before collaboration.
+P7 also thought he had to collect data for AI.

 Finally, since AI models can be trained with data collected from the web, \textit{the created content's reliability is questionable}.
 P12 mentioned that most of the data on the web was not provided by the authority.
 Since AI-created content could be based on such data, it was hard to judge the content's accuracy and authority.
-As a result, he could not use AI-created content in his data story.
+As a result, he could not use AI-created content.

-\subsubsection{The application of AI can lead to ethical concerns.}
+\subsubsection{The application of AI can lead to ethical concerns}

 When collaborating with AI, many participants thought that the potential ethical problems were not easy to be addressed.